turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
-when I visit the main application page,
+when I visit the main application tab,
 I will be presented with a dashboard that displays today's date.
 The dashboard will also have the following information:

 - Total Rooms Available for today's date